graffiti-garden/graffiti-pod/README.md

 ## TODO:

-- modifiedAt
-  - returned in request headers and query
-  - dedicated query param
 - patch acl and channels
 - tombstones
   - tombstones for deleted items
   - tombstones for items that have moved channels
 - list all channels
-- channels and acl are unique
 - dht integration
   - watcher for added or deleted channels